PED Use By High School Athletes On The Rise

 “If you’ve got a higher investment in a public image that you’re a great athlete, then you’re more likely to consider doping to retain that image as well, particularly if you start to get to the stage where you decline in your career.” said Rob Donovan, Professor of Behavioural Research at Curtin University.
 “We’re advocating for greater input of moral dilemma scenarios and getting athletes to work through them.”Teens are wired to take risks, especially when they can set their moral code aside in the pursuit of achieving success in sports.
 Parents and coaches need to instill in young athletes that winning is important, but not when it compromises their health.

-For more information, listen to the TeamSnap Youth Podcast, Performance Enhancing Drugs and Our Kids.
+For more information, listen to the TeamSnap Youth Podcast.

 Overuse Causing Dramatic Increase in Tommy John Surgeries